 - Visibility: this step aims at generating a geometry map for the target viewport.
 First a warped geometry map is generated for each input view, by unprojecting/reprojecting pixels from this view towards the target view.
 It uses splat-based rasterization [9] instead of triangulation.
+Optionally (by setting parameter "filterReprojectedPrunedDepthMaps" to "true" in the TMIV decoder configuration file), warped geometry maps may be additionally refined by morphological erosion and dilation in order to reduce impact of video encoding artifacts.
 From the warped geometry maps, a single geometry map is generated, namely the visibility map.
 This selection process is based on a pixel-wise majority voting process which takes into account the weight of each view, described in section 5.4.2.2.
 Finally, the visibility map is cleaned out using a post median filtering to remove outliers. - Shading: this step aims at computing the target viewport color.
 Each input view's pixel is blended into the target viewport with a contribution/weight taking into account its consistency with the visibility map and the weight of the view it belongs to.
 Input contours are detected and discarded from the shading stage to avoid ghosting.